MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Buffer Refresh Strategy "Single"
 --------------------------------

-Usually, this strategy is used when the front buffer cannot be mapped dynamically: the same buffer is always used as back buffer.
+Usually, this strategy is used when the front buffer cannot be mapped dynamically: the same buffer is always used as the back buffer.
 However, the front buffer can be mapped on a memory buffer that is in the CPU address range.
 In that case, the ``UI_DRAWING_DMA2D_xxx_memcpy()`` functions can be used to copy the content of the back buffer to the front buffer.